MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M02-empower-workforce-copilot-sales/3-create-sales-presentation.md

-# Exercise: Create a sales presentation using Copilot in PowerPoint
+# Create a sales presentation using Copilot in PowerPoint
 ---
 Copilot in PowerPoint is a powerful tool that can help Sales professionals create and organize presentations.
 It can transform existing written documents into decks complete with speaker notes and sources or start a new presentation from a simple prompt or outline.
 With Copilot in PowerPoint, they can focus on the content of their presentations, while the tool takes care of the design and formatting.